nabs-darrel-schreyer/sql-migrations/docs/add-migration.spec.md

-﻿# Add Migration Specification
+﻿# Add Migrations Command Specification

-The purpose of the `add-migration` command is to create new migration files for database schema changes in an Entity Framework Core project.
-This specification outlines the requirements, options, and expected behavior of the `add-migration` command.
+The purpose of the `add-migrations` command is to create new migration files for database schema changes in an Entity Framework Core project.
+This specification outlines the requirements, options, and expected behavior of the `add-migrations` command.

 ## Assumptions

-- The `add-migration` command assumes that the user has a basic understanding of Entity Framework Core and that it can create migration code to facilitate database schema changes.
+- The `add-migrations` command assumes that the user has a basic understanding of Entity Framework Core and that it can create migration code to facilitate database schema changes.
-- The command will be run within the context of a .NET project that has been properly configured to use Entity Framework Core.
+- The command will be run within the context of a .NET solution that has been properly configured to use Entity Framework Core.
+- The command only works with DbContext factories that implement `IDesignTimeDbContextFactory<TContext>`.

 ## Features

-### Add Migration Command (AddMigrationCommand.cs)
+### Add Migrations Command (AddMigrationsCommand.cs)

-The `add-migration` command supports two execution modes: **Interactive Mode** and **Command Line Mode**.
+The `add-migrations` command supports two execution modes: **Interactive Mode** and **Command Line Mode**.

 #### Mode Detection